Fecal Microbiota Transplant

 Donor Selection: Donors must be healthy animals with a diverse and well-balanced gut microbiome.
 Careful screening is necessary to minimize the risk of transmitting pathogens or undesirable traits.

-Procedure Administration: FMTs can be administered through various methods, and the veterinarian will determine the most suitable approach based on the pet’s condition and the ability to deliver medications.
+Procedure Administration: FMTs can be administered through various methods, and the veterinarian will discuss with you best the approach based on the pet’s condition and the ability to deliver medications.

-Potential Risks: Although FMTs are generally considered safe, there is a slight risk of adverse reactions such as abdominal discomfort.
-Close monitoring and coordination with your veterinarian are crucial to address any unforeseen issues.
+Potential Risks: Although FMTs are generally considered safe, there is a slight risk of abdominal discomfort.

 434 N. Coast Highway 101, Encinitas, CA 92024 • 760-633-2254